KIT-MRT/YOLinO/README.md

 # YOLinO: Polyline Estimation

-The repository contains code to train and evaluate our network YOLinO network for polyline estimation from RGB images.
+The repository contains code to train and evaluate our YOLinO network for polyline estimation from RGB images.
 The code was developed for a PhD thesis and is target towards evaluating rather productive use.

 ## Open Issues
 There are some issues we want to tackle in the future: